dboddie-canonical-work/disgorged-docs/supported-snap-hooks.rst

 Accessing resources
 -------------------

-If a hook requires access to system resources outside of a snap’s confined environment, it will need to use `slots and plugs <interface-management.md#slots-plugs>`__ via the :ref:`interface <interface-management>` mechanism to access those resources.
+If a hook requires access to system resources outside of a snap’s confined environment, it will need to use :ref:`slots and plugs <interface-management-slots-plugs>` via the :ref:`interface <interface-management>` mechanism to access those resources.

 When using *Snapcraft* to build the snap, the interface definition will go inside :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`, and the *snapcraft* command create a :ref:`snap.yaml <the-snap-format>` within the snap to hold the required metadata.